 Transportation to Portofino:

-Frequent ferries go to Portofino from Santa Margherita Ligure, Rapallo, and Camogli.
+Frequent ferries go to Portofino from Santa Margherita Ligure, Rapallo, and Camogli, from late spring through early fall.
 You can also go by boat from Genoa or other riviera towns to the south.
 The closest train stations are Santa Margherita Ligure and Camogli.
 A bus leaves for Portofino just outside the Santa Margherita station.
 Portofino is car-free but you can drive the narrow, windy road close to the village where there is a small parking lot.
 In summer, it's usually very crowded, and driving and parking can be difficult.

 Castello Brown sits on a hill above the village.
 You can reach the castle by a path near the Botanic Garden.
 The castle is open from 10AM until 7PM in summer and until 5PM in winter.
 The castle has a nice garden and affords great views of Portofino and the sea.
 The medieval castle became the residence of Yeats Brown, British consul to Genoa, in 1870.
 Inside are furnishings and pictures belonging to the Browns as well as photos of many famous visitors to Portofino.